Barossa Valley, South Australia

 Six generations before Sam & Jock Auld started making wine, their pioneering great-grandfather was planting some of South Australia’s very first vines.
-He also found time to join Stuart's expedition to cross Australia from South to North in 1862 on his horse Wilberforce, the name of one of their wines today.
-Wine has been in the family ever since!
+He found time to join Stuart's expedition to cross Australia from South to North in 1862 on his horse Wilberforce, the name of one of the wines today.
+Wine's been in the family ever since!

 A surgeon by profession, owner & winemaker Glyn Jamieson cemented his love for the French styles of winemaking, when he took study leave in France with his late wife, Elizabeth.
 After returning to Australia, they purchased a 200-acre property & Mosquito Hill Wines was born.
 Two vineyards were established in the 90s & in 2004 the property’s first wine was produced.